DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 `models`: Contains our pre-trained models and a `.yaml` file that specifies the details of each model (classes predicted, topic name, and the path to the model weights)

 `scripts`: This is the "meat" of our package.
 We have a detection script `detection.py` that will read in images and publish predictions onto a node.
 We also have a `test_images.py` script that is used for testing our package on a dummy video feed, generated either through looping an image or folder of images, or running a video or rosbag file.
 The path of this file is passed when `test_images.py` is launched.
 We can simulate different video feeds coming in on the different cameras on our `test_images.py` script.
-The `utils.py` script has a function implementing the NMS algorithms; this goes through all raw predictions made by a model to remove overlapping predictions of the same class and to remove predictions below a confidence threshold.

 `CMakeLists.txt`: A text file stating the necessary package dependencies and the files in our package.